Crypto-Arsenal/public-docs/WritingStrategy_en.md

-# Developing Your Strategy with JS
+# Developing My Strategy in JavaScript

 ## What You Need To Know...
 * Get started to develop your Strategy Class by using Nodejs in compliance with ES6.